SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie hugged Twilight, who returned it.

+Rarity joined the hug, making it a group hug.

+After the hug was over, Pinkie said, "thank you all for coming, it means a lot to me and Rarity."

+"What's going on?"
+Rainbow asked.

-Pinkie walked over to Rarity, about to make their big announcement, when she noticed something was up with Rarity.
-She leaned close to Rarity, hearing her fast breath and seeing her nervous micro-fidgets.
+Pinkie stood beside Rarity, about to make their big announcement when she looked over at Rarity.

-Pinkie puts her hoof around Rarity, pulling her close.

-*We can do this, together*, Rarity thought as she loosened up and smiled in the embrace.
+Rarity could feel herself start to become nervous. *Come on Rarity, you can do this.*

-Pinkie whispers, “are you okay?
+Pinkie had noticed, putting her hoof around Rarity she leaned over, whispering, “are you okay?
 We don't have to do this if you don't want to.”

+Pinkie's embraced calmed her some. *We can do this, together*, Rarity thought.

-Rarity whispers back, “I am now, let’s do this.”
+Rarity whispers back, “I am now, let’s do this,” as she smiled in Pinkie's comforting embrace.

 The two turned to the rest of their friends, who looked confused as to what was going on.